Since this blog will mostly be for my own sake. Just me writing down some guides on different things so I don’t forget.

 Most of these are Docker Containers from the guys over at linuxserver.io.
 Except Sub-Zero that is a Plex plugin and Uptimerobot that is an external downtime service.

 My latest obsession has been getting Organizr to work with Letsencrypt/nginx and implementing all my services into that.

-For someone who didn’t even know what an http server even was a month ago, it has been quite a steep learning curve..
+For someone who didn’t know what a web server even was a month ago, it has been quite a steep learning curve..

 But that’s what it’s all about.